RubenDillon/tanzu/tap/readme.md

 ```
     1. A vSphere cluster with vCenter based in 7.0 U3 release (Im using H20 internal environment)
     2. NSX-T at the networking infrastructure
-    3. vSphere with Tanzu already deployed
+    3. vSphere with Tanzu already deployed (10.220.49.130 is the Supervisor address)
     4. Integration with Tanzu Mission Control
 ```